 In this post, I’ll cover session cookie theft, how it’s done, and why it matters.
 Then, I’ll explain how BastionZero’s unique security architecture neutralizes this attack.

 When you log into a site, you enter your username and password and do your MFA.
 After that, you’re free to browse the site without logging in again until your session expires.
-You are free to browse the site because after login, the site presents you with a session cookie.
+You are free to browse the site because, after login, the site presents you with a session cookie.
 After that, every time you make a request to the site, you must provide the session cookie.
 The session cookie is what proves to the site that you are really you.

 Here’s the key point.
 You get your session cookie after you do your MFA.
 If your session cookie is long-lived, and the adversary steals it, then they can impersonate you without compromising your MFA.

+While many firms may fall short of implementing credential management best practices, some firms are more impacted than others.
 Some session cookies, such as the ones that banks use, are very short-lived.
 Even if these are stolen, the window of exploitation is so short that reselling them on the dark web isn’t likely to have much impact.

 However, other sites, such as Gmail and Slack, have very long-lived session cookies.
-(When’s the last time you had to log in to your gmail account?)
+(When’s the last time you had to log in to your Gmail account?)
 Attackers are stealing and reselling these cookies.
 VICE did a great expose on cookie theft last year; there are entire marketplaces for selling these cookies, which are often harvested by botnets and resold to other threat actors.
 Another way these cookies can be stolen is via cross-site scripting (XSS) vulnerabilities.
 Last year, an attacker used this technique to hack into the gaming giant Electronic Arts (EA).

 You would think that session cookies should be tied to a user’s device, so they could not be stolen from a legitimate device and reused on an attacker’s device.
 However, this isn’t the case with most of the session cookies we use daily.
 Thus, stolen session cookies are being bought and sold.